Quick Tips: How To Sleep Better After Rhinoplasty

 1. Sleep on your back.

 During your recovery, whether from rhinoplasty or revision rhinoplasty, your nose will be delicate and malleable.
 It is important not to sleep on your stomach or side, which can put pressure on your nose.
-This will not only cause discomfort but may also compromise your results.
+This pressure will not only cause discomfort but may also compromise your results.

-Not everyone is a natural back-sleeper, so it’s important to train yourself before your surgery date.
-Practicing ahead of time will help you sleep on your back more comfortably after surgery.
-One way to do this is to position pillows under each arm or below the knees to keep from turning over onto your side or stomach.
+One way to practice back-sleeping is to position pillows under each arm or below the knees.
+This will keep you from turning over onto your side or stomach during the night.
 If you catch yourself reverting back to your old sleeping position, don’t quit—always roll back.

-2. Sleep with your head elevated.
+3. Sleep with your head elevated.

-To reduce swelling, you should keep your head elevated as you sleep.
-This will minimize fluid buildup and promote good circulation.
-Many of my patients ask how long to sleep elevated after their rhinoplasty.
+Many of my patients ask how long to sleep in an elevated position after their rhinoplasty procedure.
 I generally ask them to sleep in that position for at least a week.
 They may continue to do so beyond that first week if it is more comfortable for them.

-3. Sleep alone.
+4. Sleep alone.

 If you normally sleep with your spouse, partner, or pet, it may be a good idea to go solo for a while.
 An accidental fist or paw to the face could be detrimental to your recovery.
 It is better not to risk these potential injuries.
 You’ve made a big investment on your nose, so it’s in your best interest to do everything you can to protect that investment.